malloryfaria/team-profile-generator/README.md

 Once the application runs, it will generate an index.html file in the "dist" folder.
 If you already have an index.html file in that folder, it will first prompt you to overwrite it or not.

 ## Video demonstration of application

+Here is a video demonstration of the application and the generated index.html file at the end:

 ![Team Profile Generator Demo](./assets/demo/demo.mov?raw=true) <br />

 ## Deployed application link